 The proof is analogous to the proof of Theorem 11.
-Specifically, we define an imaginary protocol Π' that consists of polynomially many concurrent copies of Π , each initiated by any party at any time and proceeding at arbitrary pace (i.e., at each time, each party decides whether to initiate a new copy or advance an active copy by sending a corresponding message).
-Adapting the proof of Canetti [C01], we first prove a partial result in which we only consider an arbitrary strict PPT adversary that attacks Π' (i.e., polynomially many copies of Π).
-We note that the simulator constructed by Canetti (for Π') uses the simulator for environmental security of Π in a black-box and normal manner.
-Thus, the former simulator runs in expected PPT provided that the latter simulator runs in expected PPT, which is definitely the case when simulating residual adversaries and environments that are derived from the strict PPT adversary that attacks Π' .
-Proceeding as in the proof of Theorem 11, we extend the result to any expected PPT adversary that attacks Π' .
-Theorem 13 follows.
+For clarity, we start by defining an imaginary protocol $\Pi'$ that consists of polynomially many concurrent copies of $\Pi$ , each initiated by any party at any time and proceeding at arbitrary pace (i.e., at each time, each party decides whether to initiate a new copy or advance an active copy by sending a corresponding message).
+Next, adapting the proof of Canetti [C01], we first prove a partial result in which we only consider an arbitrary strict PPT adversary that attacks $\Pi'$ (i.e., polynomially many copies of $\Pi$ ).
+We note that the simulator constructed by Canetti (for $\Pi'$ ) uses the simulator for environmental security of $\Pi$ in a black-box and normal manner.
+Thus, the former simulator runs in expected PPT provided that the latter simulator runs in expected PPT, which is definitely the case when simulating residual adversaries and environments that are derived from the strict PPT adversary that attacks $\Pi'$ .
+Finally, proceeding as in the proof of Theorem 11, we extend the result to any expected PPT adversary that attacks $\Pi'$ .
+Theorem 14 follows.